-Running speed was measured during each of the two sprints by means of a Radar Stalker ATS System (33 Hz; Radar Sales, Minneapolis, MN), placed on a tripod 10 m behind the subjects at a height of 1-m approximating height of subjects' center of mass.
-The resultant data were subsequently analyzed using the simple field method validated by Samozino et al. (33).
+Running speed was measured during each of the two sprints by means of a Radar Stalker ATS System (33 Hz, Radar Sales, Minneapolis, Minnesota, USA), placed on a tripod 10-m behind the subjects at a height of 1-m approximating height of subjects' center-of-mass.
+The resultant data were subsequently analysed using the simple field method validated by Samozino et al. (33).
 Briefly, this computation method is based on a macroscopic inverse dynamics analysis of the center-of-mass motion.
-Velocity-time data are fitted by an exponential function, after which instantaneous velocity is derived to compute the net horizontal anteroposterior ground reaction force (F) and the power output in the horizontal direction (P).
-Individual linear force-velocity relationships were then extrapolated to calculate theoretical maximal force $(F_0)$ and velocity $(V_0)$ capabilities and underlying maximum horizontal external power output $(P{max})$ .
+Velocity-time data are fitted by an exponential function, after which instantaneous velocity is derived to compute the net horizontal antero-posterior ground reaction force (F), and the power output in the horizontal direction (P).
+Individual linear force-velocity relationships were then extrapolated to calculate theoretical maximal force (F0) and velocity (V0) capabilities, and underlying maximum horizontal external power output (Pmax).

-Sixteen players from the RA group ( $21.7 \pm 3.7$ yr, $73.0 \pm 8.4$ kg, $1.75 \pm 0.07$ m) and 15 from the RP group ( $22.1 \pm 5.0$ yr, $73.1 \pm 11.0$ kg, $1.76 \pm 0.10$ m) performed the sprint running test.
+Sixteen players from the RA group $(21.7 \pm 3.7 \text{ y}; 73.0 \pm 8.4 \text{ kg}; 1.75 \pm 0.07 \text{ m})$ and 15 from the RP group $(22.1 \pm 5.0 \text{ y}; 73.1 \pm 11.0 \text{ kg}; 1.76 \pm 0.10 \text{ m})$ performed the sprint running test.
 The remaining players did not undergo testing due to moving to another club or player/coach's personal decisions.

-Statistical Methods
+Statistical methods

-The number of reinjuries is presented as counts and proportions.
-The differences in the number of reinjuries in football players allocated to the RA or RP groups are presented as a relative risk (RR), with the risk for the RP group divided by the risk for the RA.
-The uncertainty in the effectiveness of the two rehabilitation programs on reinjury risk was calculated using the percent chance or likelihood that the true value of the effect was substantial (greater than the smallest clinical importance effect).
-To determine the magnitude of the smallest clinical important difference or effect in terms of reinjury risk for the current study, we used the methods previously outlined by Hopkins et al. (18,19).
-In brief, for every 10 reinjured players in one of the rehabilitation programs, there are nine injured players in the other program.
-That is, 1 in 10 injuries is due to choosing a different rehabilitation program.
-If there are N players in RP and N players in RA, risk ratio = (10/N)/(9/N) = 10/9 (i.e., 1.11).
-We therefore assigned this value (i.e., 1.11) as the smallest clinical important effect (18,19).
+Number of re-injuries is presented as counts and proportions.
+The differences in the number of re-injuries in football players allocated to the RA or RP groups are presented as a relative risk (RR), with the risk for the RP group divided by the risk for the RA.
+The uncertainty in the effectiveness of the two rehabilitation programs on re-injury risk was calculated using the percent chance or likelihood that the true value of the effect was substantial (greater than the smallest clinical importance effect).
+To determine the magnitude of the smallest clinical important difference or effect in terms of re-injury risk for the current study, we used the methods previously outlined by Hopkins WG et al. (18, 19).
+In brief, for every 10 re-injured players in one of the rehabilitation programs there are 9 injured players in the other program.
+That is, one in 10 injury is due to choosing a different rehabilitation program.
+If there are N players in RP and N players in RA, risk ratio = (10/N)/(9/N) = 10/9 (that is, 1.11).
+We therefore assigned this value (i.e. 1.11) as the smallest clinical important effect (18, 19).
 Probabilities of benefit and harm were used to make a qualitative probabilistic clinical inference about the effect in preference to a statistical inference based in a null hypothesis test (19).
 Briefly, the effect was deemed unclear when the chance of benefit was sufficiently high to warrant use of the treatment, but the risk of harm was unacceptable.
 Such unclear effects were identified as those with an odds ratio of benefit to harm of <66, a ratio that corresponds to an effect that is borderline possibly beneficial (25% chance of benefit) and borderline most unlikely harmful (0.5% risk of harm).
-All other effects were deemed clinically clear and expressed as the chance of the true effect being trivial, beneficial, or harmful with the following scale: 25%-75%, possibly; 75%-95%, likely; 95%-99.5%, very likely; and >99.5%, most likely.
+All other effects were deemed clinically clear and expressed as the chance of the true effect being trivial, beneficial, or harmful with the following scale: 25%-75%, possibly; 75%-95%, likely; 95%-99.5%, very likely; >99.5%, most likely.